alex-glotov67/creative_bakery/README.md

 ## Description

--Technologies used: HMTL, SCSS, BEM
+-Technologies used: HTML, SCSS, BEM

--Fully responsive layout was made by using CSS Grid and Flexbox(mobile, tablet, laptop, high screens)
+-Fully responsive layout was made by using CSS Grid and Flex (mobile, tablet, laptop, high screens)

 ### Dependencies
 * Node v12.16.3 and higher